John Constantine: The New 52

 By killing the "proper" Constantine, he earns the wrath and hatred of the Earth-2 family.
 Being called "Devil", John corrects the family when they reach Heaven while peeling through the layers of the dying world: Heaven itself, also under assault from Darkseid's force, has closed its door and started departing, deeming this world beyond salvation.
 Later, John and his entourage are attacked by Doctor Fate, who managed to detect Constantine's whereabout.
 Despite succeeding in countering the assault, John loses his "mother" Mary-Anne, who is dragged back by Fate's chain.
 This greatly traumatizes Thomas Constantine, John's father, who even attempts to commit suicide, but is talked out of it by John.

 After a long and hard trip, Constantine finally makes it back home, but Darkseid has sensed him and is in hot pursuit.
-As the menacing hand of the Apokolips God is reaching out for him, Constantine enacts his "last trick": by sacrificing some souls of his entourage, John manages to get enough power to cast the "Ring of Dolus" spell, which uses every happy memory, every pleasant thought, every piece of hope in John Constantine to swirl a magical "web" made of lies.
+As the menacing hand of Darkseid is reaching out for him, Constantine enacts his "last trick": by sacrificing some souls of his entourage, John manages to get enough power to cast the "Ring of Dolus" spell, which uses every happy memory, every pleasant thought, every piece of hope in John Constantine to swirl a magical "web" made of lies.
 This powerful spell helps John project an illusion of an already dead universe to fool Darkseid, while John manages to bring himself, the family and the Earth-2 civilians to safety, and even pickpockets some survivors back from Darkseid's clutch.

 As Constantine lands in the Jurassic Coast, England, he is confronted by Thomas, who points a gun at his head.
 Tired of everything, John yells at his father, and begs him to kill him off for good.
 Unable to do it, Thomas drops the gun, but Maureen quickly puts it up and prepares to shoot John, while questioning his actions.
 John contemplates and sees that while he is no hero, he is the only one willing to sacrifice the "proper John" to save his family, or to trade a hundred people for the safety of 6 billion.
 He magically teleports away, leaving the family and the survivors behind.
 Later, John goes back to New York and visits his old friend Lloyd at his bar to tell him about his latest adventures.

 The New 52 Constantine series ends at issue #23 and was relaunched as Constantine: The Hellblazer written by Ming Doyle and James Tynion IV in June 2015.

 The Constantine Futures End tie-in tells the story of John Constantine five years into a possible future of the New 52 universe.
 He somehow obtains the ultimate occult artifact, the Helmet of Fate, and manages to trick and kill the ancient magician Nabu with the help of an old ifrit.